-City parks are a wonderful resource where social distancing can be observed.
+As the city opens up, public parks are a wonderful resource.
 We hope to see you in the acres we care for in Northern Manhattan, Sherman Creek, Swindler Cove Park, and Highbridge Park.
-You will find current information on NYC Parks safety guidelines here:
+You will find current information on NYC Parks safety guidelines here.

 Social distancing can be challenging in smaller spaces.
 Public open hours in NYRP community gardens are at the discretion of each garden group until further notice.
 Gardens with open hours will have those posted at the gate once the group has met and decided how they choose to move forward this season.